akashacms/akashacms-website/documents/news/2020/04/code-embed.html.md

 This HTML structure was chosen for the purpose of using the Highlight.js library.
 That library does in-browser Highlighting of text based on the programming language.
 The result is an increase in usefulness of code snippets on AkashaCMS websites.

+The `code-embed` tag is part of the AkashaRender `built-in` plugin, meaning it will be available in every AkashaCMS project.